smidazai/scan_functional/supplementary.md

 library(parallel) # parallel computing
 ```

-The document is divided into three sections:
+The document is organized into three parts:

-- the first part presents the functions created for this work,
+- Part 1: Details the functions developed specifically for this work.
-- the second part allows to reproduce results presented in the section
+- Part 2: Provides the code necessary to reproduce the results presented
-  `Simulations Study`,
+  in the Simulation Study section.
-- the last part allows to reproduce the results presented in the section
+- Part 3: Contains the code to replicate the results from the
-  `Application to real data`.

-Data can be provided upon request.
+  Application to Real Data section.

-# 1 Functions created
+# 1 Developed Functions

-## 1.1 Simulation of functional data
+## 1.1 Functional Data Simulation

-The function `simulvec()` allows to simulate functional data as
+The function `simulvec()` is used to simulate functional data as
-presented in section `Simulation Study` in the article.
-It takes two
+described in the Simulation Study section of the article.
+It accepts the
-arguments:
+following arguments:

-- `npoints` the number of measurement,
+- `npoints`: The number of measurements.
-- `shape`: the law of the random variable $Z$ (`"gauss"`, `"student"`,
+- `shape`: The distribution of the random variable $Z$, which can be one
-  `"chisq"` or `"exp"`).
+  of the following: `"gauss"`, `"student"`, `"chisq"`, or `"exp"`.

 ``` r
 simulvec <- function(npoints, shape = "gauss") {